xgvargas/buffer-packer/README.md

 ### tap

-When you use the tag `variable:tap[func]` this will invoke a function called `func` with current buffer and data as parameter, and will append returned value as property `variable` in your data object.
+When you use the tag `variable:tap[func]` this will invoke a function called `func` with current buffer and data as parameter, and will append returned value as property `variable` in your **data object**.
 After that you can use this value to insert in your pack.

+Again, to make it clear, the tag `tap` **will not** make changes in your pack.
+Here the variable name is used to inform the name of the new property that will be created in your current data object.
+If you want the value inserted in your pack you must do it explicitly.

 ```coffee
 calcCRC = (buffer, data) ->